undo76/todo-haskell/README.md

 # todo-haskell
-A simple TODO console application written in Haskell
+A simple console TO-DO application written in Haskell